 Step 2.
 Determine the Value of Your Calls

 If you really want to impact the bottom line, you have to see how calls contribute to revenue.
-With Invoca’s data and voice analytics, you can measure both the quality and outcome of a phone call by tracking if key conditions were met.
+With Invoca’s data and Signal AI voice analytics, you can measure both the quality and outcome of a phone call by tracking if key conditions were met.
 Commonly tracked conditions include:

 - Call duration

 You can then set up rules based on these conditions so you can easily report the outcomes of your calls.
 For example, you can designate a call as “qualified” if it exceeded the minimum call duration, was in the correct geographic boundary, and met the qualifying household income.